bnutzer/pixraper/README.md

 Copy and rename `udev.99-pixraper.rules` to your system's udev rule directory (that is `/etc/udev/rules.d/99-pixraper.rules` for me).

+Copy and rename systemd.pixraper@.service to one of your system's systemd unit file directories (that is `/etc/systemd/system/pixraper@.service` for me).

 Copy `pixraper.conf` to the /etc directory.

 ### 2) Connect udev and pixraper.glue

 The udev ruleset you just installed should usually just work[tm].
-If your blkid works differently than mine, or you used a different path for the script files, you will have to edit the udev ruleset.
+If your blkid works differently than mine, or you used a different path for the script files, you might have to edit the udev ruleset.

 udev needs to be reloaded or restarted to re-read the pixraper rule.
 On my OpenSUSE system, I run